alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 Training for and running a marathon is hard.
 Sometimes, it's so terrible I question why I'm doing it.
 But each time I finish one, I find myself wondering "If I can do this, what else can I do?".
 It's extremely empowering and exhilarating.

-I often remind myself that some miles will be bad and some miles will be good.
+Remember that some miles will be good and some miles will be bad.
 You never know which one is coming, so smile and savor the good ones when they come.
+I know I did.

 <p>
 <img class="pure-img center" src="/static/chicago-bean.jpg" border="0px" />